-All food is provided as part of the programme fees.
+All food is provided as part of the programme fee.
 This includes three meals a day.

-Dinner consists of homemade, wholesome food, prepared by the team of kitchen staff.
-Participants have free access to the kitchen in order to make their own breakfast and lunch, with lunch normally being a packed lunch as volunteers take part in their activities for the day.
+Breakfast and dinner consist of homemade, wholesome food, prepared by the team of kitchen staff.
+Participants have free access to a kitchenette in order to make their own lunch, with lunch normally being a packed lunch as participants take part in their activities for the day.

 Vegetarians, vegan and other dietary requirements can be catered for.

 Weekends are time off to do as you please.
 There is plenty to do in the area and many activities that participants can take part in.